Gexkill/sweng2/DD/src/index.md

 On the client there is not a static GUI but a dynamic one that is generated on client side.
 In fact in the client, there is a module that interacts with the application server via RESTful API.
 With this architecture this application can easily be moved to a cloud system, for example to amazon AWS where it would have dedicated cloud servers with load balance for database and other for application logic on demand.

-**Write more and make graph of interaction with the old system KEEP OR REMOVE?**

 [//]: # (pagebreak)